 When Does Child and Medical Support End in NJ?

-Child Support Attorneys Discuss Children´s Rights and Emancipation Issues helping clients in Woodland Park and across Passaic County
+Child Support Attorneys Discuss Children´s Rights and Emancipation Issues helping clients in Little Falls and across Passaic County

 It is a common belief that children who receive child support from a non-custodial parent are automatically emancipated at the age of 18 and thus relieve the parent who pays of any responsibility for future payments.
 However, this is not true in many cases.
 Currently, New Jersey state law regarding children’s (or their primary custodial parent’s) right to child support is that children may not necessarily be deemed emancipated upon reaching the age of 18.
 The emancipation may occur later such as when the child completes full-time post-secondary education, gets married, dies, enters into military service, reaches the age of 19 or some other event that triggers emancipation under the law.